 Hashtags help businesses expand their reach, build their brand, and establish a community when used properly.
-Use hashtags to put your content in front of people searching for keywords associated with your brand or industry.
+Use these hashtag tips to start putting your content in front of people searching for keywords associated with your brand or industry.

 To use hashtags to the best of their ability, you need to be mindful of how you use them, how many to use, and the basic do’s and don’ts.